The following work permits may apply to work conducted on Coles Group sites:

 Temporary Safe Work Area Permit /Hot Work in Hazardous Zone Permit (Coles Express Only)

-Hazardous Zones can contain flammable fumes, so we need to be particularly careful.
-In these zones, we treat a greater number of items as sources of ignition.
+Hazardous Zones can contain flammable fumes, so particular care is required.
+In these zones, a greater number of items are treated as sources of ignition.

 For Hot Works within the Hazardous Zones the contractor is to create a temporary safe work area and complete the Temporary Safe Work Area permit (TSWA Permit).